tinkink-net/tutorials/docs/en/linux/how-to-change-timezone-in-centos-7.md

 timedatectl set-timezone Asia/Shanghai
 ```

+> Note: You may need sudo privileges to execute the above command. `sudo timedatectl set-timezone Asia/Shanghai`

 In the above example we set the timezone to China Standard Time `Asia/Shanghai`.

 To recheck the current time zone.